How to Clean Dog Ears

 Over-cleaning Pitfalls

 More isn't always merrier.
 Over-cleaning can disrupt the ear's natural balance.
 Stick to the schedule and resist the urge to overindulge in ear spa days.
+Stop cleaning your dog’s ears immediately if you notice blood or intense pain when applying cleaning products – this is a sign to call your veterinarian.

 Using Improper Cleaning Solutions